Recommended for you:

 Nourishing a Puppy

 Since puppies grow quickly, they need to eat highly nutritious food and they need it often.
-Since they tend to burn so much energy, you'll start out feeding your puppy frequently, then slowly wean him down to less regular feedings.
-This process will help him grow big and strong.
+Since they tend to burn so much energy, you'll start out feeding your puppy frequently, then slowly wean them down to less regular feedings.
+This process will help them grow big and strong.

 6 to 12 Weeks

-Puppies should be eating food nutritionally designed to meet their needs for bone and muscle growth, like Hill's® Science Diet® Puppy Healthy Development, which fuels your on-the-move puppy.
+Puppies should be eating food nutritionally designed to meet their needs for bone and muscle growth, like Hill's® Science Diet® Puppy foods, which fuels your on-the-move puppy.
 A quality puppy food contains optimal amounts of protein, DHA, and vitamins to keep your puppy growing at appropriate rates.
-The American Kennel Club (AKC) recommends four feedings a day for puppies ages six to twelve weeks.
+For puppies, four feedings a day are recommended for ages six to twelve weeks.
 It's also a good idea to start puppies with moistened food to help them chew.

 3 to 6 Months

 Feedings can decrease to three times a day during this period.
-You will see your puppy start to mature during this phase — his baby potbelly and pudginess will start to disappear.
-The AKC recommends feeding him puppy-sized portions until you see signs that his body is maturing.
+You will see your puppy start to mature during this phase — their baby potbelly and pudginess will start to disappear.
+Its recommended to feed them puppy-sized portions until you see signs that their body is maturing.

 6 to 12 Months